pypy/pypy.org/posts/2022/12/pypy-alive.rst

     i2optimized = 1
     i3unoptimized = 1

+Thus demonstrating the bug.
 The fact that the Z3-based equivalence check also managed to find the original motivating bug without manually translating it is a good confirmation that the approach works.

 Second bug
 ===========